tsgates/arch-wiki-markdown/wiki/Sysctl.md

 manually from there, but if you're compiling your own kernel, this can help mitigating local root exploits.
 This will break some perf commands when used by non-root users (but main perf features require root access anyway).
-See this bug for more information.
+See FS#34323 for more information.

     kernel.kptr_restrict = 1

 Networking
 ----------

-> Improving Performance
+> Improving performance

 Warning:This may cause dropped frames with load-balancing and NATs, only use this for a server that communicates only over your local network.